Lamdre: Early lineage

-Lamdré as Practice
+As practice

 The lamdré system is rooted in a very specific view, that the path and its result are contained within each other.
 All beings have an inherently enlightened nature; however, due to afflictive obscurations, they are prevented from recognizing this nature.
 The path to Buddhahood, then, aims at removing these obscurations and experiencing the liberated existence of nirvāṇa.

 Jetsün Dragpa Gyaltsen summarized the path into five stages: